Are you planning to get a second dog for your husky? In this article, I have shared the list of dogs that get along with huskies.

 Yes, huskies do need another dog.
 Huskies are pack dogs, which means they are great when they are in a group.
 Getting a companion for your husky dog will make him happier.

-Here are some advantages of getting a dog for husky:
+Here are some advantages of getting a dog for a husky:

 - Companionship for your husky as well as another dog